 The layout of the scam email associated with the Win32/TrojanDownloader.Agent.QXN Trojan is quite professional.
 ESG security researchers consider it is likely that the images and text used in these emails were, in fact, copied from legitimate Canada Post emails.
 The criminals behind this online scam have been quite clever in including two links within this dangerous email.
 The first will actually take you to the Canada Post's website and to a form where you arrange a new delivery.
 However, the second email masks its IP address and will actually take the victim to a file hosted on a server located in Houston Texas.
 You can be sure that the file associated with this fraudulent email is not really associated with Canada post.
 Rather, the file is in .pif format and is deceptively named in order to appear to be a tracking number (by using the prefix "trk" followed by random characters).
 The fact that this file is in .pif format should set off alarms in most experienced computer users, and is certainly quite alarming to PC security researchers.
 The .pif extension is associated with a program information file which is used to run a program whenever it is opened.
 In this case, this file will attempt to run the Win32/TrojanDownloader.Agent.QXN Trojan, a dangerous malware infection which is designed to contact a remote server and download dangerous malware onto your computer system.

-Do You Suspect Your PC May Be Infected with Win32/TrojanDownloader.Agent.QXN & Other Threats?
-Scan Your PC with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide PC users with in-depth system security analysis, detection and removal of a wide range of threats like Win32/TrojanDownloader.Agent.QXN as well as a one-on-one tech support service.
-Download SpyHunter's FREE Malware Remover
+Do You Suspect Your Computer May Be Infected with Win32/TrojanDownloader.Agent.QXN & Other Threats?
+Scan Your Computer with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide users with in-depth system security analysis, detection and removal of a wide range of threats like Win32/TrojanDownloader.Agent.QXN as well as a one-on-one tech support service.
+Download SpyHunter's FREE Malware Remover*

 File System Details